Yogesh-K-Matkar/react_concept_react_app/README.md

         npm -v           (Node Package Manager Version)

+        npm list            (To view all installed packages with version as local packages)

+        npm list -g         (To view all installed packages with version as global packages)

         npx npm-check-updates (To verify all packages listed with their current and latest available version)

         npx npm-check-updates -u (To update all packages to the latest version, listing with their older version in the previous npx command)